Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 Copy the sample configuration files

-Copy the following custom node configuration files to the same folder, renaming them (remove "_sample"):
+Copy the following custom node configuration files to the same folder, renaming them (removing the "_sample" part):

 $ cp -p lib/params_cmf_sample.py lib/params_cmf.py $ cp -p lib/params_tlk_sample.py lib/params_tlk.py $ cp -p web/lib/params_tlk_sample.js web/lib/params_tlk.js